We value the amazing contribution our families, volunteers and friends make towards our school being a friendly and

 Fundraising activities have included Easter and Christmas raffles, Mothers and Fathers Day stalls and/or raffles, special produce or merchandise drives, meal deals and whole school …. – a – thon events.

-Events planned to build a positive, friendly school community include Kidsmatter market, student discos, Children’s Annual Christmas Party, social events for adults and special celebration days.
+Events planned to build a positive, friendly school community include monthly market, student discos, social events for adults and special celebration days.

 Throughout the year we welcome dozens of regular volunteers to the school – in classrooms, in specialist programs, in the playgrounds and on excursions and camps.
 Parents, grandparents, senior citizens and community volunteers all contribute to the mix of volunteers who help us out in so many ways.
 If you have a special interest or skills, or simply have time on your hands to help out, you will be made welcome at Hastings Primary School.